Blog>Cost Guides>Glastonbury at home cost guide

 Let’s not forget that a festival is really all about the music.
 So, it’s probably going to be worth forking out on some new speakers that will allow you to really enjoy it.

-A pair of outdoor speakers can cost anywhere from £200 to £900.
+A pair of outdoor speakers can cost anywhere from £200 - £900.
 Or, if you’re hosting your festival indoors, we’d seriously consider shouldering the cost of multi-room audio.
 That way, you and your guests can flit from room to room without having to put up with a break in the music.

 Camping (or glamping)

 Finally, remember to camp!
 Whether you dig out your old camping gear for a night in the garden or you make a pillow fort indoors, camping is a vital part of the Glastonbury experience.
 If you want to treat yourself, you could even buy yourself a glamping pod.
-This could cost anywhere from £3,000 to £25,000.
+This could cost anywhere from £3,000 - £25,000.

-It might seem like an unnecessary expense for one weekend but think of all the things you could use it for in the future.
+It might seem like an unnecessary expense for one weekend but this in an investment for years to come.

 Glastonbury at home cost summary

-- Think outside the box to recreate the Glastonbury atmosphere at home.
+Think outside the box to recreate the Glastonbury atmosphere at home

-- Instead of investing in every element, consider splashing out on one or two things to level up your experience.
+Instead of investing in every element, consider splashing out on one or two things to level up your experience

-- Remember that the cost of creating Glastonbury won’t just give you one great day.
-These are all elements you can enjoy in the future too.
+Remember that the cost of creating Glastonbury won’t just give you one great day.
+These are all elements you can enjoy in the future too

-- Find professional tradespeople near you using our free search feature to create the best experience for you and your friends.
+Find professional tradespeople near you using our free search feature to create the best experience for you and your friends